Definition and Types of Adjective | Parts of Speech

 Exclamatory Adjective

 Exclamatory adjective is used to exclaim excitement, fear and other extreme feelings.
-There is only one word which is usually used to exclaim i.e. what.
+There is only one word which is usually used to exclaim, i.e. what!

-Examples of adjective in sentences:
+Examples in the sentences:

 • What crap!